gracekishino/gracekishino/README.md

 For more info see my [Linkedin Profile](https://www.linkedin.com/in/gracekishino/).

-- 🔭 My current stack is Ruby on Rails, PostgreSQL, Javascript, Git and AWS.
+- 🔭 Current stack is Ruby on Rails, PostgreSQL, Javascript, Git and AWS.
-- 🌱 I’m currently learning iOS Development with Codecademy.
+- 🌱 Learning iOS Development with Codecademy.
 - ⚡ Fun fact: I also [create art and teach yoga](https://twigtea.com).